 Large Format Prints

-In a special collaboration with master printer Grieger in Germany, Trey Ratcliff will be releasing a series of large format photographs selected from his body of work.
-Each work will be released in an edition of three.
+In a special collaboration with master printer Grieger in Germany, Trey Ratcliff is releasing a series of large format photographs selected from his body of work.
+Each work will be released in an edition of three (Series 1) or edition of five (Series 2).

-All prints have been produced by Grieger in Dusseldorf, Germany.
-Grieger is the foremost printer and fabricator of photography in the world and has a long history with some of the world’s great photographers – Andreas Gursky, Thomas Ruff, and Thomas Struth amongst them.
-The photographs will be mounted using Griegers proprietary Diasec® mounting process.
+Each of the two series are described by an artist's statement that embodies the theme of the work.
+His arrangement with Grieger enables his creations to be produced at the foremost printer and fabricator of photography in the world.
+Grieger has a long history with some of the world’s great photographers – Andreas Gursky, Thomas Ruff, and Thomas Struth.
+The photographs are mounted using Grieger’s proprietary Diasec® mounting process.
 This process mounts the photo to aluminum with a piece of museum quality acrylic mounted to the face thus protecting the image from weathering, chemical pollutants, and UV radiation.
 There is more information about the printing process included at the bottom of the page.

 The large prints are available ranging from $15,000 to $95,000 based on availability.
-Note that many images have already sold to existing collectors.
-Please contact [email protected] for more information about availability and pricing of the photos, plus any other questions you may have.
+If a work is sold out, we are happy to connect you with the collectors to see if they are interested.
+Please contact email@example.com for more information about availability and pricing of the photos, plus any other questions you may have.

 Creation of the Works